 Here are some tips and tricks to help you achieve the best results when cooking grass-fed beef:

-- Take out your steaks 30 mins to one hour prior to cooking.
-This will allow the meat to come to room temperature and will alleviate the large temperature variation from cold fridge to the hot grill or oven, which can result in contraction of muscle fibers.
+Take out your steaks 30 mins to one hour prior to cooking.
+This will allow the meat to come to room temperature and will alleviate the large temperature variation from cold fridge to the hot grill or oven, which can result in contraction of muscle fibres.

-- Sear on high then reduce heat.
-Using high heat initially will sear the meat creating a light crust or caramelization locking the juices.
-Reduce the heat to medium-low or low and cook to desired doneness*.
+Sear on high then reduce heat.
+Using high heat initially will sear the meat creating a light crust or carmelization locking the juices.
+Reduce the heat to medium-low or low and cook to desired doneness.*

-- Use a meat thermometer.
+Use a meat thermometer.
 This will be the best way to ensure you are cooking to the desired doneness.
 Grass-fed beef also has slightly different internal temperatures for degrees of doneness.
-See guide below to help you.
+Here's a guide to help you:

 *Everyone's oven and grill are different.
 Use your best judgment knowing where the hot spots are in your oven or grill and adjust these guidelines accordingly.

 FAQ: What’s the best way to thaw Adena Farms Beef?

 We recently purchased a 150.00 from your farms.
 We bought some New York and ground beef and skirt steak

 The New York was excellent.